#use "topfind";;

 2.30259 2.99573 3.4012

-Vector-vector operations (Level 1 BLAS routines) are defined under Slap.D
+Vector-vector operations (Level 1 BLAS routines) are defined under Slap.D, not

 # axpy ~alpha:0.5 ~x y;;